Dee68/milestone_project2/README.md

 ![alt-text](readImg/wireframe.png)

 ### Surface
-I intended  creating balance between an artistic and professional aesthetic throughout this application, implementing a minimalistic feel which I feel is suited to an application of this kind.
+I intended creating a balance between an artistic and professional aesthetic throughout this application, implementing a minimalistic feel which I feel is suited to an application of this kind.

 * Favicon
-The favicon was cooosen in accordance with the title of the application.
+The favicon was chooosen in accordance with the title of the application.

 * Icons
 The icons used in the application are all in tone and can be understood by any user intuitively.